 At the project level we selected a sample of recent projects to assess.
 We had originally intended to select both Category B (medium risk) and Category A (high risk) projects to capture varying levels of disclosure.
 However, as discussed below, numerous DFIs which use a risk categorisation system do not disclose the categorisation of their individual investments which made this process complicated.
-As such, our analysis of Category A projects is limited to those DFIs that disclose the categorisation of their projects.
-For each DFI, five projects in each available categorisation were selected.
+As such, our analysis of Category A projects is limited to those DFIs that disclose the categorisation of their projects in each available categorisation were selected.